-Teacher’s PETS Virtual Academy’s course catalog allows you to meet each student at his or her point of need—from those who are struggling, or at risk of dropping out or not graduating on time, to those seeking greater academic challenges or enrichment in their learning.
-Our courses have been crafted based on education research and are designed to help teachers prepare students for academic success.
+Teacher’s PETS Virtual Academy’s course catalog allows you to meet each student at their point of need—from struggling or at risk of dropping out or not graduating on time to those seeking more significant academic challenges or enrichment in their learning.
+Our courses are based on education research designed to help teachers prepare students for academic success.

 With Teacher’s PETS Virtual Academy, students can choose from up to six levels of Math, English, Science, and History courses:

 - In Core courses, topics are broken into discrete modules taught in tandem with the framework students need to develop strong study skills.
 Rich, engaging content with interactive demonstrations and activities will help students absorb and retain information.
 Topics are broken into discrete modules taught in tandem with the framework students need to develop strong study skills.
 These courses typically end in the number “2”: examples: ENG202, HST202, SCI112.

 - In Comprehensive courses, students will do more extensive writing and research projects and tackle problems that require more analytical thinking.
 Course projects and activities also will demand more independent thought and self-discipline than projects in core courses.
 Comprehensive courses are equivalent to the Standard courses we previously offered.
 These courses typically end in the number “3”: examples: ENG203, MTH213.

 - Honors courses hold students to a greater degree of accountability and demand even greater independence and self-discipline.
 Students will synthesize and evaluate information and concepts from multiple sources and read texts typically assigned in college-level courses.
 Students also will demonstrate college-level writing in essays that require analysis of primary and secondary sources, responsible use of evidence, and complete citation of sources.
 Courses hold students to a greater degree of accountability and demand even greater independence and self-discipline.
 These courses typically end in the number “4”: examples: ENG204, MTH124.